mlafarga/popurri/docs/index.rst

-.. popurri documentation master file, created by sphinx-quickstart on Mon May 13 23:10:38 2024.
+.. popurri documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.